Azure/pixel_level_land_classification/evaluate.md

 You'll notice that the model trained for 250 epochs has predicted the presence of a body of water (near top-center).
 This body of water is indeed present, demonstrating the potential of a sufficiently-trained model to suggest improvements on our ground-truth labels.

+A copy of our sample trained model, `250epochs.model`, will be copied to your blob container's "models" folder during setup.
+If you like, you can modify `evaluation_job.json` to apply this model instead of the one you trained.
+Simply replace `trained.model` with `250epochs.model`, save the config file, and submit the job again with a unique job name.

 ## Next steps

 When you are done, we recommend deleting all resources you created for this tutorial.
 Please see the instructions in the [setup section](./setup.md) of this tutorial.
+You may also be interested in our section on how to [scale this method](./scaling.md) for larger datasets and clusters.